eliasgb2409/Projects-/README.md

 - Assignment 4: More advanced SQL script using a film database.
 - Assignment 5: A Python program that contains SQL scripts using the database about planets.

-## Contributing
-Contributions to this repository are welcome!
-If you find a bug or have an idea for a new feature, please open an issue on the repository's issue tracker.

 ## Course pages
 - IN3050: https://www.uio.no/studier/emner/matnat/ifi/IN3050/index-eng.html
 - IN3110: https://www.uio.no/studier/emner/matnat/ifi/IN3110/index-eng.html